seinecle/blog/_posts/2023-08-21-i18n-localized-jakarta-ee-jsf-app-with-static-files-outside-war.md

 # Why externalizing the translations outside the app?
 Java makes it very easy to create a localized web app, see my previous blog post on [how I translated nocodefunctions in 107 languages quickly and at not cost](https://nocodefunctions.com/blog/translated-web-app-in-107-languages-i18n/).

-One of my key objectives for nocodefunctions is to make it painless to maintain and easy to extend with new features.
+One of my key objectives for nocodefunctions is to make it painless to maintain and easy to extend with new features: best insurance for the longevity of the project.
-This broad objective is served by a several tactical goals:
+This broad objective is served by several tactical goals:

 - reducing the number of dependencies
 - relying on well maintained, lean dependencies (aka: not Guava)
 - adding tests
 - decoupling strictly the view from the business logic ([the first attempt](https://nocodefunctions.com/blog/java-concurrency-with-http-client-asynch/) and now [the app is entirely decoupled](https://nocodefunctions.com/blog/nocodefunctions-second-anniversary/#cleaner-organization-))
-- relying as much as I can on static files rather than on a database.
+- relying as much as I can on static files rather than on a database, because I find that it adds a substantial cost of maintenance.
 So far nocodefunctions doesn't rely on a db.

 Applying these principles, the frontend of the app is now a single, smallish 13Mb war file (all deps included!), which is a 10 x reduction in size compared to last year.